-DSL is the best rural internet options, where faster options like cable and fiber are usually not available.
-If you can’t get DSL or satellite Internet service your only choice may be fixed wireless which has improved over time to offer more speed than ever before!
+DSL is the best rural internet option, where faster options like cable and fibre are usually not available.
+If you can’t get DSL or satellite Internet service, your only choice may be fixed wireless which has improved over time to offer more speed than ever!

 For many people living in rural areas, the Internet is a luxury.
 They often have to settle with slower and less reliable internet service when they need access.
-However this situation could be changing as broadband becomes more affordable for smaller towns through fiber optic cables which offer faster speeds at lower prices than DSL or satellite connections.
+However, this situation could change as broadband becomes more affordable for smaller towns through fibre optic cables which offer faster speeds at lower prices than DSL or satellite connections.

 The three main internet options available in rural areas are:

-You can find satellite and DSL services in the same general area, but they work quite differently from one another.
+You can find satellite and DSL services in the same general area, but they work differently.

 Satellite Internet and DSL offer different methods of getting online.
-With satellite, you need a dish to receive signals from space while with landline phone wire it's all done through your home telephone line which allows connection in most cases without the need for additional hardware installed on property such as routers or modems!
+With a satellite, you need a dish to receive signals from space.
+At the same time, with landline phone wire, it's all done through your home telephone line, which allows connection in most cases without needing additional hardware installed on the property, such as routers or modems!

-Satellite dish technology has been improving in recent years and is quickly catching up to DSL connection speeds.
+Satellite dish technology has improved in recent years and is quickly catching up to DSL connection speeds.
 In some areas, the difference isn't noticeable at all!

-DSL is a great alternative to satellite internet if you're not too far from the phone lines.
+DSL is an excellent alternative to satellite internet if you're not too far from the phone lines.
 It doesn't interrupt your calls like dial-up does, and typically DSL speeds are faster than those available with other technologies--though they can vary depending on location!

 While rural internet providers are few and far between, a good DSL service provider can be a lifesaver.

-When it comes to choosing between DSL vs satellite internet, the choice is up in the air for some rural areas.
-For instance, depending on what you want out of your connection speed-wise as well as where there's access available at reasonable prices (both things typically determined by how many people live near this particular spot) may determine which one would be better overall.
-This means that each has potential advantages over other throughout different regions/areas because not all locations offer either service type everywhere or need higher bandwidth like those living outside city limits often do; however these differences could also lead them both being worse options too!
+When choosing between DSL vs satellite internet, the choice is up in the air for some rural areas.
+For instance, depending on what you want out of your connection speed-wise and where there's access available at reasonable prices (typically determined by how many people live near this particular spot) may decide which would be better overall.
+That means each has potential advantages over others throughout different regions/areas.
+Because not all locations offer service types everywhere or need higher bandwidth like those living outside city limits often do; however, these differences could lead them to worse options too!

-The drawback to satellite internet plans is that they tend not only come with restrictive data caps, but their speed can be throttled once you reach your limit.
-This means basic functions like streaming videos on YouTube, Netfliex or checking email may become impossible unless you're willing to pay additional fees for "unlimited" usage (which often doesn't mean much).
+The drawback to satellite internet plans is that they tend not only to come with restrictive data caps, but there can be throttled speed once you reach your limit.
+That means essential functions like streaming videos on YouTube, Netflix or checking email may become impossible unless you're willing to pay additional fees for "unlimited" usage (which often doesn't mean much).

 DSL is a much lower-quality internet service, with the typical limit being around 1 gigabyte.
-Streaming HD videos can easily chew through hundreds of GB in just one session!
-Think carefully before making your decision to go DSL or cable/fiber optic provider because you'll likely need more than that for video streaming on Netflix and YouTube.
+HD videos can easily chew through hundreds of GB in just one session!
+Think carefully before deciding to go DSL or cable/fibre optic provider because you'll likely need more than that for video streaming on Netflix and YouTube.

 If you're looking for satellite dish internet speeds, then they are usually slower than DSL.
-However - if your access point is located in close proximity to where you live or work then this might not be an issue at all!
+However, if your access point is close to where you live or work.
+That might not be an issue at all!

 Here are some common rural internet options:

-If you want to find the best internet services providers in your area, our search algorithem will show them all.
-You can enter any zip code or address and see which satellite broadband services are available for download speeds up 3Mbps up/1 Mbps uploads with prices starting at just $19.95 per month!
+If you want to find the best internet services providers in your area, our search algorithm will show them all.
+You can enter any zip code or address and see which satellite broadband services are available for download speeds up to 3Mbps up/1 Mbps uploads, starting at just $19.95 per month!

-Unlimited satellite internet packages may sound like a great deal at first glance, but we’ve noticed that these plans often come with data guidelines in place of hard caps.
-This means if you go over your limit and break an unspoken rule about how much upload or download speed is allowed per month (or week), providers will throttle your connection--even when only halfway through the billing cycle!
+Satellite service for rural areas packages may sound like a great deal at first glance, but we’ve noticed that these plans often come with data guidelines in place of hard caps.
+That means if you go over your limit and break an unspoken rule about how much upload or download speed is allowed per month (or week), providers will throttle your connection--even when only halfway through the billing cycle!

 You may find that signing up for an online plan is slow and frustrating.
-This can be caused by the internet speed yourself, so make sure you know what this number means before buying one!
+The internet speed can cause that, so make sure you know what this number means before buying one!

-One common misconception is that satellite TV and internet are the same thing.
-In fact, these internet services come from separate companies with different features but often include a few shared options such as DirecTV for watching live broadcasting or Dish Network if you're looking to cut your cable bill down while still getting quality programming like HBO (although it's not available in all areas).
+One common misconception is that satellite TV and the internet are the same.
+These internet services come from separate companies with different features.
+But often include a few shared options such as DirecTV for watching live broadcasting or Dish Network if you're looking to cut your cable bill while still getting quality programming like HBO (although it's not available in all areas).

-Do you want to be able watch all of your favorite shows and movies?
+Do you want to be able to watch all of your favourite shows and movies?
 DirecTV or Dish, which one is right for you.
-With a variety channel package offerings from both providers including NFL Sunday Ticket with STARZ movie channels plus premium options such as HBO available in addition they have DVR functionality so it's easy record live TV on demand across the board!
+With a variety of channel package offerings from both providers, including NFL Sunday Ticket with STARZ movie channels plus premium options such as HBO available, they have DVR functionality, so it's accessible to record live TV on demand across the board!

-The Internet is becoming more and more crucial things to our daily lives.
+The Internet is becoming a more and more crucial thing in our daily lives.
 It has given people more opportunities to get educated, reach out for support, and participate in the world around them.
-One of the most important factors of internet access is location.
+One of the essential factors of internet access is location.
 While urban areas are often well-covered with broadband options, rural areas often lack sufficient internet coverage.

-Rural America has had a difficult time accessing high-speed broadband internet due to economic realities and geographic challenges.
-A study conducted by the Federal Communications Commission (FCC) found that one-third of households in rural areas lacked adequate download speeds for basic tasks like browsing webpages or streaming video on HD quality.
+Rural America has had difficulty accessing high-speed broadband Internet due to economic realities and geographic challenges.
+A study by the Federal Communications Commission (FCC) found that one-third of households in rural areas lacked adequate download speeds for basic tasks like browsing web pages or streaming video on HD quality.

-Imagine a world where you could access the internet from nearly anywhere with an active signal.
-This is possible now thanks to WISPs who use wireless technologies like 5Ghz spectrum for this purpose!
+Imagine a world where you could access the Internet from nearly anywhere with an active signal.
+That is possible now, thanks to WISPs who use wireless technologies like the 5Ghz spectrum for this purpose!

 If you're tired of your internet services provider being slow, unreliable and overpriced - then it's time for a change.
-Thankfully with our comprehensive search algorithem we can help determine the best options available in order get reliable high speed service at an unbeatable price!
+Thankfully, our comprehensive search algorithm can help determine the best options available to get reliable high-speed service at an unbeatable price!

-While advancements in technology have made it possible for rural communities to enjoy a more fully digital lifestyle, options are still limited.
-Fixed wireless and DSL could be the best choice if you live or work near an urban center with better service than what is available where you live now; however satellite internet will provide fast speeds no matter your location!
+While technological advancements have made it possible for rural communities to enjoy a more fully digital lifestyle, options are still limited.
+Fixed wireless and DSL could be the best choice if you live or work near an urban centre with better service than what is available where you live now; however, satellite internet will provide fast speeds with no matter your location!